- How do I apply for a grant?

 In all categories, you may reapply if you did not receive a Princess Grace Award as long as you still meet all the criteria in the guidelines.

-- Do NOT include media-enhanced, highly edited, or promotional-type submissions.
-Please do not use works edited with jumpcuts, dissolves, promotional videos, trailers, commercials or PSA’s
+Do NOT include media-enhanced, highly edited, or promotional-type submissions.
+Please do not submit promotional videos, trailers, commercials or PSA’s.

-- Make sure the videos show a range of the nominee’s abilities.
+- Make sure the samples show a range of the nominee’s abilities.

-- Make sure the video is in focus and filmed with a steady hand
+- Make sure the work sample is in focus and filmed with a steady hand

 - Make sure the nominee is clearly visible (particularly if shot as part of a group)